Flying Down to Rio: Plot

-Composer Roger Bond (Gene Raymond) and his orchestra are appearing in Miami, with vocalist Honey Hales (Ginger Rogers).
-Despite the warnings of accordionist and assistant bandleader Fred Ayres (Fred Astaire), Roger is attracted to the beautiful and flirtatious Belinha (Dolores del Río) in the audience.
+Composer Roger Bond and his orchestra are appearing in Miami, with vocalist Honey Hale.
+Despite the warnings of accordionist and assistant bandleader Fred Ayres, Roger is attracted to the beautiful and flirtatious Belinha in the audience.
 He leaves the bandstand to pursue her.

-Dona Elena (Blanche Friderici), Belinha's chaperone, is informed of this, and arranges for Roger and the band to be fired.
-But Roger pursues Belinha to Brazil, and organizes an engagement for the band at the Hotel Atlântico in Rio de Janeiro, unaware that the hotel is owned by Belinha's father (Walter Walker).
+Dona Elena, Belinha's chaperone, is informed of this, and arranges for Roger and the band to be fired.
+But Roger pursues Belinha to Brazil, and organizes an engagement for the band at the Hotel Atlântico in Rio de Janeiro, unaware that the hotel is owned by Belinha's father.
 Roger persuades Belinha to allow him to fly her there in his private plane, which runs into trouble inflight, forcing a landing on an apparently deserted island.
 Under the moonlight, she falls into his arms, while admitting to him that she is already engaged.

-In Rio, Roger informs his good friend Julio (Raul Roulien) that he has fallen in love, but finds out that Belinha is engaged to Julio.
-During rehearsals for the Hotel's opening (a brief bit of Astaire tap), Fred is told by police that the hotel lacks an entertainment license.
+In Rio, Roger informs his good friend Julio that he has fallen in love, but finds out that Belinha is engaged to Julio.
+During rehearsals for the Hotel's opening, Fred is told by police that the hotel lacks an entertainment license.
 When Roger spots a plane overhead, he comes up with the idea of strapping dancing girls to planes, with Fred leading the band and Honey and Julio leading the planes.
 The show is a great success and the hotel's future guaranteed.
 Julio gives Belinha up to Roger while Fred and Honey celebrate.